dustinpfister/blog_posts/_posts/js-get-parent-element.md

 ## 1 - Get parent element AKA DOM NODE if there is one

 Once a reference to an element is gained by use of a method like getElementById or querySelector, there is the parentElement property of the element reference if it has one.
-This property is there to get a parent DOm element rather than a node in general, as there are some kinds of nodes that are often used that are not really actual html elements, such is the case with things like SVG.
+This property is there to get a parent DOM element rather than a node in general, as there are some kinds of nodes that are often used that are not really actual html elements, such is the case with things like SVG.

 ```js
 <html>